“Don't get too deep, it leads to overthinking, and overthinking leads to problems that don’t even exist in the first place.”

 Another suggestion is to meditate for at least 5-10 minutes every day.
 It helps a lot in removing mental clutter and being present.

-Something that has helped me and all of the users of our Gratitude app is finding things to be grateful for and jotting them down in your gratitude journal.
-The practice of gratitude makes you aware of what you already have, all the blessings that you might be taking for granted,, and being mindful about appreciating them.
+The practice of gratitude makes you aware of what you already have, all the blessings that you might be taking for granted, and being mindful about appreciating them.

 When we overthink, we think about what could’ve been or what should’ve been, and gratitude brings us to what is.